Bees are a special pest problem

 Today people understand the importance of bees.
 And there have been many news articles about how bee populations have declined dangerously.
 But when bees move in to a human environment, there can be trouble.

-As stewards of our environment, Eastside Exterminators will always do everything attainable to salvage honey bee colonies that become a problem in structural walls.
-However there are several instances that this may be impossible.
-Eastside Exterminators does not use neonicotinoids in any bee control proceedures!
-If an area beekeeper cannot be found to acquire the bees, the landholder has the right to treat honey bees as pests, particularly once human health is endangered.
+As stewards of our environment, Eastside Exterminators will always do everything possible to salvage honey bee colonies.
+Especially when they become a problem in structural walls.
+However this may be impossible in several cases.
+If you can't find an area beekeeper to take the bees, the landholder has the right to treat honey bees as pests.
+This is particularly true once human health is endangered.

 Some basic information of honey bees and their activities is critical before making an attempt to get rid of honey bee colonies from structures.